chenchenzong/chenchenzong.github.io/_news/announcement_2.md

 related_posts: false
 ---

-We won the second place in the 1st Learning and Mining with Noisy Labels Challenge at IJCAI 2022. :boom:
+We won the second place in the 1st Learning and Mining with Noisy Labels Challenge at IJCAI 2022.